kelayamatoz/Digital-Systems-Design-Lab/lab2_part1_spatial.md

 * In ``lab2_submit.md``, answer the questions based on the performence gain you observed in `PostExecution.html`.
 The answers don't have to be lengthy.
 Just try to provide the information the questions ask.

 ## Submission
+Make sure all the files below are included in **your Github Classroom repository**.

 ### Part 1
 You should add the following implementation to each file and answer part 1 of `lab2_submit.md`
 * In `Lab2Part1.scala`: Fill in the commented `TODO` section in `Lab2Part2SimpleMemFold`.
 For more details, refer to [MemReduce, MemFold section](#your-turn)